Red Bull Racing team advisor

 As the name suggests, the Red Bull Racing team is owned by Red Bull GmbH - one of the biggest energy drinks companies in the world.

-Other teams like Ferrari or Mercedes are owned by the biggest car manufacturers with a long history and experience in builts engines that power their vehicles.
+Mercedes are owned by the biggest car manufacturers with a long history and experience in builts engines that power their vehicles.

 These teams owned by car manufacturing companies have the know-how and facilities needed to produce their own PUs as opposed to Red Bull.